aaaccc2188/pyviz_homework/README.md

 ### **Instructions**

-1. In order to run the dashboard, you can do so by running the following command in your terminal:
+1. In order to run the dashboard, you need to first activate the PyViz envrionemnt

-    ```python
+    ```shell
+    conda activate pyvizenv
+    ```

+2. Then you can run the following command in your terminal:

+    ```shell
     panel serve dashboard.ipynb --log-level debug --show
     ```